distribute-protocol/distribute-contracts/README.md

 The reputation registry is the central contract for the Distribute Protocol to manage the reputation balances of each user.
 It is the contract through which users are given the ability to propose projects using reputation tokens.
 Users may also stake their reputation on projects, come to consensus on which tasks to perform, then claim tasks, and subsequent task rewards, vote on completed tasks and more.

 #### ProjectRegistry.sol
-The Project Registry manages and records the state of projects and allows for the user to interact with projects by creating projects, add tasks after the project has been staked, submit hashed task lists to finalize the tasks for a project, claim tasks, and submit completed tasks for validation.
-The Project Registry contract provides a way for the user to manage the information in each project and return information to the Token and Reputation Registries.
-The Project Registry does not initialize any projects, just handles the information within a project and the state of the projects.
-ProjectRegistry.sol calls ProjectLibrary.sol to check what stage a project is in and tell the Token Registry or Reputation Registry to burn tokens and reputation if needed.
+The project registry manages and records the state of projects and allows for the user to interact with projects by creating projects, add tasks after the project has been staked, submit hashed task lists to finalize the tasks for a project, claim tasks, and submit completed tasks for validation.
+The project registry contract provides a way for the user to manage the information in each project and return information to the token and reputation registries.
+The project registry does not initialize any projects, just handles the information within a project and the state of the projects.
+ProjectRegistry.sol calls ProjectLibrary.sol to check what stage a project is in and tell the token registry or reputation registry to burn tokens and reputation if needed.

 #### ProjectLibrary.sol
-The Project Library manages interactions with a project by acting as library with functions that can be imported.
+The project library manages interactions with a project by acting as library with functions that can be imported.
 ProjectLibrary.sol records how a project is staked, the time a project has till it expires, the staking power a user has on an individual project, supports validation functionality, allows for a worker to claim their reward after completing a task, and refunds any user who staked reputation or capital tokens.
-Along with providing these function, the Project Library has functions that do the actual state checking of a project to return to the Project Registry.
+Along with providing these function, the project library has functions that do the actual state checking of a project to return to the project registry.

 #### Project.sol
-The Project contract manages each individual project and holds in the information recorded from ProjectRegistry.sol.
+The project contract manages each individual project and holds in the information recorded from ProjectRegistry.sol.
 As a project is proposed a new project contract is created to manage interactions with a unique project.
 Nothing in Project.sol can be directly called by the user and instead all calls go through the three registries.
 As staking, task claiming, and validation occurs, the users participating in these actions are recorded on each project with the amount of tokens or reputation staked by them.

 In order to reduce gas use, we deploy projects through a proxy, using AssertBytes.sol and BytesLib.sol.